GitHub Actions

 How it works

-Each action automatically switches between full scan and differential scan modes depending on the Git event that triggered the workflow:
+Each of these actions automatically switches between full scan and differential scan modes depending on the Git event that triggered the workflow:

 • Push to the default branch → full scan of all configured paths.